IT2810/it2810-webutvikling-h18-prosjekt-3-50/README.md

 ### Jest
 Jest is a javascript unit test framework, created and used by Facebook.
 It is one of the most used unit tests frameworks for javascript.

-The tests files was put in `__tests__` folders.
-One file was made for each component, and the tests was put in a `describe` block with a `beforeEach` that created the wrapper before each tests and mocked navigation etc. Tests for the same method was also put in `describe` block, with their respective tests in separate `it` blocks.
+The test files were put in `__tests__` folders.
+One file was made for each component, and the tests were put in a `describe` block with a `beforeEach` that created the wrapper before each test and mocked navigation etc. Tests for the same method was also put in `describe` block, with their respective tests in separate `it` blocks.

 The focus, as appropriate since jest was used, was unit testing, where the separate functions in components, actions and reducers was tested.
 Some tests also tested if the correct function was called when pressing a button.
 To test this, we could have used `simulate()`, but because of problems with it, we ended up rather just calling the prop `onPress()`.